DeclanChidlow/vale.rocks/src/posts/strong-opinions-on-url-design.md

 ## No Capitals

-It is hard to remember the exact capitalisation of a URL, I personally think it looks ugly, and people have to copy it out with all the relevant capitalisation which takes extra time -- especially on phones.
+It is hard to remember the exact capitalisation of a URL, I personally think it looks ugly, and people have to copy it out with all the relevant capitalisation, which takes extra time -- especially on phones.
 Also, there is a non-zero chance that some developer has flubbed their URL handling behaviour and that something will go wrong somewhere.

 Lowercase domains are required anyway by [RFC 3968](https://www.rfc-editor.org/rfc/rfc3986), so uppercase anything is always going to look out of place next to the domain.